Elections & Voting

 How much do poll workers get paid?

 The City of Menasha pays its Poll Workers $10.00/hour for training, in-office assistance, and special voting deputy assistance and a day/shift rate of $140.00 for a full-day shift (6:00 a.m. to 8:00p.m.) and $70.00 for a half-day shift (morning shift - 6:00a.m to 1:30p.m. or evening shift - 1:30p.m. to 8:00p.m.).
 To receive training payment, you are required to work on Election Day.
 Lunch and dinner breaks are allowed for full-day and half-day shift workers.
-If you wish to decline compensation to volunteer your time, please complete the Declination of Compensation Form
+If you wish to decline compensation to volunteer your time, please complete the

 What roles are there for poll workers?